Chapoly1305/chroma/README.md

 `nvidia-docker run -it benland100/chroma3:nvidia`

+PS. new docker user with Nvidia configured, please use this:

+`docker run --gpus all -it benland100/chroma3:nvidia`

 ### Without nvidia-docker

 To use CUDA within a container, the host's NVIDIA device nodes must be passed to the container.
 This will not enable OpenGL functionality, but is sufficient for running Chroma on machines where `nvidia-docker` is unavailable.
 To see the required device nodes run `grep /dev/*nvidia*`.
 Each must be passed to docker with the `--device` flag as shown with `for dev in /dev/*nvidia*; do echo --device $dev:$dev; done`